 Our Year in Reflection CDCA held its final meeting for 2020 at the Community Hub in late November.
 How nice it was to be meeting face-to-face, even with masks and the requisite social distancing!
 Obviously, 2020 has been a challenging year.
 No faceto-face meetings, suspension of many activities, little or no volunteering for projects and activities, no public events and so forth.
 We all know what 2020 has been like - nothing we have ever experienced before!
-Nevertheless, CDCA has continued, doing what we can: an AGM and Committee elections held via Zoom submissions to Council on a number of Council strategies and policies attendance at several Fed Uni on-line forums the memorial seat project (not quite completed yet) successful funding application to LCC for a further outdoor project further funding from HPV for 2020-21 attention to a variety and the state of t C&D News a presence, with increased followers, on Facebook maintenance of CDCA website on-going engagement with Recycling at the Hub partners, CNC and C&D News successful Shop Local campaign pre-Covid pandemic with a view to reinstatement next year continuing engagement with key stakeholders, such as Churchill police, Council and the University and maintenance of relationships with Ward Councillor and local State MP, amongst others.
-Of course, given the pandemic, the real highlight is that we made it through the year, with no known cases recorded in Postcode 3842!

-Next year, Committee has decided to trial a different meeting night (to fit in with various commitments some of our member have) - so we'll be meeting on the first Thursday of every second month.
+Nevertheless, CDCA has continued, doing what we an AGM and Committee elections held via Zoom submissions to Council on a number of Council strategies and policies attendance at several Fed Uni on-line forums the memorial seat project (not quite completed yet) funding successful application to LCC for a further outdoor project further funding from HPV for 2020-21 attention to a variety of hazards and safety issues which have been satisfactorily resolved regular columns in the C&D News presence, increased followers, Facebook maintenance of CDCA website on-going engagement with Recycling at the Hub partners, CNC and C&D successful Shop Local pre-Covid campaign pandemic with a view to reinstatement next year continuing engagement with key stakeholders, such as Churchill police, Council and the University and maintenance of relationships with Ward Councillor and local State MP, amongst Of course, given the pandemic, the real highlight is that we made it through the year, with no known cases recorded in Postcode Next year, Committee has decided to trial a different meeting night (to fit in with various commitments some of our member have) so we'll be meeting on the first Thursday of every second month.
 Our first meeting for 2021 will be held at 7pm on Thursday February 4 at the Churchill Community Hub in Philip Parade.
 Our priorities for 2021 have been set: